Demi-urge/menace_sandbox/docs/synergy_dashboard.md

 # Synergy Metrics Dashboard

 `SelfImprovementEngine` exposes a small dashboard for reviewing synergy metrics recorded during sandbox runs.
 The dashboard expects `synergy_history.db` in the current directory by default and plots each metric over time.
+The sandbox now persists history in this SQLite file and will automatically migrate an older `synergy_history.json` on startup.

 Start the server: